mozsearch/mozsearch/docs/aws.md

 ### Automated-ish Updates

-If you you just want to update the existing daily lambda jobs for release1, release2, and release4, you can:
+If you just want to update the existing daily lambda jobs for release1, release2, and release4, you can:

 - Inside the vagrant VM: